himanshu-dixit/personal-gatsby-website/README.md

 2.)
 Add project to netlify.

 3.)
-Create firebase account and set all keys to environment variable.
+Create firebase account and deploy the app.

 [
 ![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/himanshu-dixit/personal-gatsby-website)

+4.)
+Change metaData for configuration.

+5.)
+To enable comments, change the repo and install utterance to your repo.

 ## 🚀 How it works?